Jean's Bible Study Topics of the New Testament

 Jn 13-33

-· (33g) Gift of God Ø God is our Father Ø Children need a Father to care for them
+(33g) Gift of God >> God is our Father >> Children need a Father to care for them

 Jn 13-34,35

-· (117g) Thy kingdom come Ø Eyes of your spirit Ø Vision Ø Real-eyes God’s purpose Ø Understand God’s purpose for the church
+(117g) Thy kingdom come >> Faith >> Eyes of your spirit >> Vision >> Real-eyes God’s purpose for the Church >> Understand Jesus' vision of the Church

-· (129j) Thy kingdom come Ø Manifestations of faith Ø love perfects unity Ø Pursue unity in love that the world may be saved – This is one of the most incredible statements Jesus ever made.
-People associated love with Jesus more than any miracle.
-Although Jesus was the only one who could perform the miracles He did, still love is the greater evidence that He knew God.
+(129j) Thy kingdom come >> Manifestations of faith >> love perfects unity >> Pursue unity in love that the world may be saved – This is one of Jesus' many incredible statements.
+People associated love with Jesus more than His miracles.
+Although Jesus was the only one who could perform the miracles, still love is greater evidence that He was the Son of God.
 Moreover, love is the recipe for unity and evangelism.
 These two go together like hand and glove!
-This is the power of love: He raised people from the dead; He healed the blind and opened the ears of the deaf, yet none of these things mean anything without love.
+This is the power of love: He raised the dead; He healed the blind and opened the ears of the deaf, yet none of these things mean anything without love.
 Jesus didn’t say that if you have the touch of healing in your fingertips all men will know that you are His disciples.
 He said that if you have love.
-We heard Jesus say that God so loved the world that He gave His only begotten Son to save us from our sins, but what gets lost in translation is the sense of being there, standing next to Him, looking into His eyes and seeing the love that is palpable emanating from His every pore.
-On the one hand to see a miracle is like seeing an alien spacecraft; was it real?
+We heard Jesus say that God so loved the world that He gave His only begotten Son to save us from our sins, but what gets lost in translation is the sense of being there, standing next to Him, looking into His eyes and seeing the love that is palpable emanating from Him.
+On the one hand, to see a miracle is like seeing an alien spacecraft; was it real?
 On the other hand, it is impossible to fake loving the unlovable.
-The effects of miracles fade into a story that people have a choice to believe or not.
-Eventually it gets embellished and then lost over the years.
+The effect of miracles fades into a story that is manipulated.
+Eventually, the facts get lost to embellishment.
 They look back and say it was an anomaly, but people never forget the love that others have shown them.
-Love is like the law that way; it leads them to Christ.

-· (149e) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Compel them to come in Ø luring them in
+(149e) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Compel them to come in >> luring them in

 Jn 13,36-38

-· (93f) Thy kingdom come Ø Following Jesus Ø Leaving everything behind to follow Him
+(93f) Thy kingdom come >> Following Jesus >> Leaving everything behind to follow Him

-· (176f) Works of the devil Ø The religion of witchcraft Ø Zeal without knowledge (Spirit w/o the word) Ø Fire without faithfulness – Peter was ready to lay down His life for Jesus, yet within a matter of hours he denied Him three times.
+(176f) Works of the devil >> The religion of witchcraft >> Zeal without knowledge (Spirit w/o the word) >> Fire without faithfulness – Peter was ready to lay down His life for Jesus, yet within a matter of hours he denied Him three times.
 This is truly what it means to be human.
-The failings that lie so deeply within us are hard to conquer.
+The failings that lie so deeply within us all are hard to conquer.

 See next page